CSCfi/csc-user-guide/docs/support/conda.md

 All conda files will be installed under the chosen Conda root install directory, here `$WRKDIR/DONOTREMOVE/miniconda3`, with the exception of `.condarc`, which will be in the user's home directory.
+By default, which is also a recommended practice, all files installed subsequently with conda go under the same install root.
+The only exception is conda's configuration file, `.condarc`, which goes under user's home directory if user saves any settings with `conda config` command.

-The option `-b` simply skips some questions and adding fo the automatic initialization lines into user's `.bash\_profile`.
+The option `-b` simply skips some questions and adding the automatic initialization lines into user's `.bash_profile`.

 The Conda install root directory contains basically the following
 subdirectories:

-- `/bin`, '/lib', ... the usual Linux directories for the Conda "base" environment
+- `bin`, `lib`, ... the usual Linux directories for the Conda `base` environment
-- `/envs` where all Conda environments will reside
+- `envs` where all Conda environments will reside
-- `/pkgs` Conda package cache
+- `pkgs` Conda package cache

 ### Activating conda

-If you installed Conda into directory `$WRKDIR/DONOTREMOVE/miniconda3`, you can activate conda by sourcing the initialization script
+If you installed Conda into directory `$WRKDIR/DONOTREMOVE/miniconda3`, you can activate conda with the initialization script:

 ```bash
 source $WRKDIR/DONOTREMOVE/miniconda3/etc/profile.d/conda.sh
 ```

 This simply sets couple of shell environment variables, a conda command as a shell function, and modifies prompt so that it shows the name of the currently activated Conda environment.

 When activating a new conda install, it's a good idea to run